Blockstream/cln-lsps/README.md

 > This is code experimental.
 >
 > The LSP-spec isn't final yet and breaking changes might occur.
-> The code in this repository hasn't undergone any peer review.
+> The code in this repository hasn't undergone any peer review (yet).
-> The code might contain bugs or vulnerabilites that might put your finds at risk.
+> The code might contain bugs or vulnerabilites that might put your funds at risk.

 This is a Core Lightning implementation for the Lightning Serverice Provider Specification or [LSPS](https://github.com/BitcoinAndLightningLayerSpecs/lsp) for short.